kofifus/With/README.md

 - If there are no consturctors throw an exception
 - If there are any consturctors with attribute `[WithConstructor]` consider only them
-- Consider constructors in the order of number of parameters (lowest first)
+- Consider constructors in a descending order of number of arguments (most arguments first)
 - Look for the matching constructor to use.
-A constructor matches if each parameter match one of the members in both type and name (name can have a different case for the first letter), and also the memeber being mutated is one of the parameters.
+A constructor matches if each parameter match one of the members in both type and name (name can have a different case for the first letter), and also the memeber(s) being mutated is one of the parameters.
+- If `With` is invoked with multiple mutations, try first to find a constructor that can accept _all_ mutated members, if there is no such constructor, try to find a constructor to mutate each member separately.

 # Complex example: